-A dual core router comprises of 2 x 8U racks-the "Core A" rack houses the primary cards, and the "Core B" rack houses the secondary cards.
+A dual core router comprises of $2 \times 8U$ cores-'Core A' houses the primary cards, and 'Core B' houses the secondary cards.
 The primary cards are fitted in the normal primary slots of Core A. The secondary cards are fitted in the normal secondary slots of Core B. (The secondary slots in Core A, and primary slots in Core B are inactive.)

-Power supplies are an exception to thisboth racks are fitted with 2 x PSUs each in order to maintain power redundancy to both cores.
+Power supplies are an exception to thisboth cores are fitted with 2 x PSUs each in order to maintain power redundancy to both cores.

-DSP cards cannot be fitted in a Dual Router Core-racks providing a mixing console DSP engine (an Apollo, Artemis or Summa core) need to be housed in a single enclosure, though they can be connected to a Dual Router Core.
+DSP cards cannot be fitted in a Dual Router Core-cores providing a mixing console DSP engine (an Apollo, Artemis or Summa core) need to be housed in a single enclosure, though they can be connected to a Dual Router Core.